 The wild southern sibling of far-more-populated North Stradbroke Island (name creativity is off the charts), South Straddy is always a good time.
 Getting there is an adventure in itself and the campground is surrounded by scrub so you’ll need to be self sufficient (you can’t drive on the island either).
 There are bathrooms and the like at Tipplers Kiosk so don’t despair but it’s definitely a down and dirty nature-lovers paradise.

 Get there: By private boat or water taxi or hire a seaplane if you’re not short of a dollar.

-Specifically the James Sharp Memorial Park can be found on the banks of the Coomera River.
+The Sharp Park Bush Camping is strategically nestled on the scenic banks of the Coomera River.
 It’s a big old grassy area with plenty of blessed shade (how’s the heatwave) and enough river for swimming, fishing, canoeing and whatever else floats your boat.
-Oh AND, you can bring your doggo (or cat if you must) and open fires are permitted because these good people appreciate the magic of marshmallows.
+Oh AND, you can bring your doggo (or cat if you must) and open fires are permitted because these good people understand the magical allure of toasting marshmallows under the starlit sky.
 If you’ve got a family, this spot might be your best bet.